The following table describes hints related to join operations in SQL queries. These hints are used to enable or disable specific join algorithms.

 Examples

--- Use the USE_NL_MATERIALIZATION hint to indicate the optimizer to materialize the departments table in a nested loop join.
+-- Use the USE_NL_MATERIALIZATION Hint to instruct the optimizer to materialize the departments table in a nested loop join.

 SELECT /*+ USE_NL_MATERIALIZATION(departments) */ *